 - Discuss health and wellbeing from a holistic perspective – nutrition, self care and emotional wellbeing

-As an AEP my main goal is to educate you on your body, the way it moves and how this can improve your life in a BIG way.
-I want to see you doing all the things you want to do in your life – that may be as simple as playing with your kids, getting the house work done, perhaps it’s running a marathon or getting back into footy or mountain bike riding.
+As an AEP we love to educate you on your body, the way it moves and how this can improve your life in a BIG way.
+We want to see you doing all the things you want to do in your life – that may be as simple as playing with your kids, getting the house work done, perhaps it’s running a marathon or getting back into footy or mountain bike riding.

-I don’t believe that exercise must be really hard or intense in order to achieve your health and fitness goals – often it can be counterproductive.
-Let’s focus on functionality.
+Exercise doesn’t necessarily have to be really hard or intense in order to achieve your health and fitness goals – often keeping it simple (& functional) really is best.

-Functionality is the key to reducing your risk of injury and general degeneration on a physical level so you can keep on doing all the cool stuff you love to do!
+Maintaining physical function is the key to reducing your risk of injury, managing normal Physical degeneration (aka aging!) so you can keep on doing all the cool stuff you love to do!

 Today, tomorrow….and forever.